pedrocarboni/melody-intervals/README.md

 # melody-intervals

 Upload a melody → get the interval profile (+3M, −2m, …) and contour.
-A tiny toolkit and web app for extracting melodic interval profiles and melodic contours from MIDI/MusicXML (and optionally from audio via transcription).
+A tiny toolkit for extracting melodic interval profiles and melodic contours from MIDI/MusicXML (and in the future from audio via transcription).

 ## Development Status
 [![Status: beta](https://img.shields.io/badge/status-beta-blue)](#)